 For $\ep > 0$, a (smooth) traintrack $T = \{R_i\}$ on $F$ is \textit{$\ep$-nearly straight}, if each rectangle $R_i$ is smoothly $(1 + \ep)$-bilipschitz to a Euclidean rectangle and at each branch point, the angle of the boundary curve of $|T|$ is $\ep$-close to $0$.
 For $K > 0$, a traintrack $T = \{R_i\}$ is \textit{$(\ep, K)$-nearly straight}, if in addition, a horizontal edge of each branch has length at least $K$.
 Note that for fixed $K > 0$, if $\ep > 0$ is sufficiently small, every $(\ep, K)$-nearly straight traintrack is hausdorff close to a geodesic lamination.

-(See also \cite{Baba_10-1}) A \textit{round cylinder} in the Riemann sphere $\rs$ is a cylinder bounded by disjoint round circles.
-The \textit{axis} of a round cylinder $A$ in $\rs$ is the geodesic in $\h^3$ orthogonal to both hyperbolic planes in bounded by the boundary circles of $A$.
+(See also \cite{Baba-15gt}.)
+A {\it round circle} is, by identifying $\rs$ with the unite sphere in $\R^3$, a circle which is the intersection of $\rs$ with a hyperplane in $\R^3$.
+A \textit{round cylinder} in the Riemann sphere $\rs$ is a cylinder bounded by disjoint round circles.
+The \textit{axis} of a round cylinder $A$ in $\rs$ is the geodesic in $\h^3$ orthogonal to both hyperbolic planes bounded by the boundary circles of $A$.
 Then $A$ admits a canonical \textit{circular foliation} by one parameter family of round circles bounding disjoint hyperbolic planes orthogonal to the axis of $A$.